javcsjc/Getting-and-Cleaning-Data/CodeBook.md

 * objective5 - Independent tidy data set with the average of each variable, for each activity, for each subject.
 Data frame: 180 observations 68 variables.
 * Objective5_dataset.txt - Text file created for the submission of the final dataset.
 Created using write.table().
 Data frame: 180 observations 68 variables.

-List of columns names (in order since they are grouped by subject & activity) for the independent tidy data set:
+List of columns names (in order since they are grouped by subject & activity) for the Objective5_dataset.txt:
 * 1 subjectID
 * 2	activitydesc
 * 3	timeimeBodyAccMean-X